 How much does a packet plant: 8-12 foot row

 Harvest: The flavor is best after a few frosts.
-Harvest after a few frosts or leave them in the ground for the winter.
+Harvest the Harris Model Parsnip after a few frosts or leave them in the ground for the winter.
 Cover with a thick layer of mulch and harvest in the spring when the ground thaws.
 Dig out before tops start regrowing.

 Tips: Parsnips prefer a loose soil, free of rubble.
 Sow a few radish seeds with the parsnips to help mark the rows.
 This is helpful because they take 3 weeks to germinate.
 Requires adequate water, 1” per week for optimum growth.
 Using a row cover helps to maintain moisture for germination.
 Keep well weeded.
 An excess of nitrogen in the soil cause the roots to become hairy.